OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 - `FINGERPRINT_ERROR_LOCKOUT_PERMANENT`: The user has tried too many times to unlock their device using the fingerprint reader.
 - `FINGERPRINT_ERROR_VENDOR` – A vendor-specific fingerprint reader error occurred.

+##### Third party SDKs

+Make sure that fingerprint authentication and/or other types of biometric authentication happens based on the Android SDK its APIs.
+If this is not the case, ensure that the SDK have been propperly vetted for any weaknesses, next: make sure that there is no "pass/no pass" setup.
+In all cases: the biometric APIs should bind to other means (e.g. unlock a secret or a cryptographic operator) which cannot be touched when the biometric authentication itself is bypassed.

 #### Dynamic Analysis

 Patch the app or use runtime instrumentation to bypass fingerprint authentication on the client.
 For example, you could use Frida to call the `onAuthenticationSucceeded` callback method directly.
 Refer to the chapter "Tampering and Reverse Engineering on Android" for more information.